 I was working on a freelance story a couple of weeks ago, when the person I was interviewing happened to mention these cupcakes in passing.
 “WOW,” I said, swooning ever so slightly over the mere thought of them (I was very hungry at the time), “May I please have the recipe?”

-Turns out, I couldn’t wait to get the recipe, so I invented my own.
+Turns out, I never got the recipe so I Googled and put my own recipe together.
 One of my daughters (grown-up and working on her master’s degree) has a birthday coming up and I thought I’d do a trial run.
-I used my regular chocolate chip cookie recipe (essentially brown sugar shortbread with dark chocolate chips to which I normally also add crystallized ginger) and a bog standard vanilla cupcake recipe.
+I used my regular chocolate chip cookie recipe (essentially brown sugar shortbread with dark chocolate chips to which I normally also add crystallized ginger) and a standard vanilla cupcake recipe.
 The crowning glory – cookie dough frosting.
 The cupcakes didn’t hang around long.
 The birthday is next week and I’ll be making another batch.
 These are seriously festive party food.
-Rich, delicious, irresistible.
 Cupcakes for adults.